Continuous Improvement

 Educational work systems involve your instructional team members, shareholders, community partners, and others with a vested interest in student achievement within schools, districts, and communities-at-large.

-The Key Core Work Processes also serve as a framework for building the CSIP/CDIPs in your organization.
+The Key Core Work Processes also serve as a framework for building the comprehensive school improvement plan (CSIP) and comprehensive district improvement plan (CDIP) for the organization.
 The work processes serve as the qualitative component of the needs assessment process and help schools and districts identify strategies to be deployed through the continuous improvement plan.
-This protocol can serve as a guide for analysis of the Key Core Work Processes.
+Additional information is available in the Examination of Key Core Work Processes Protocol.

 Utilizing the following tools will allow teams to purposefully engage with the key core processes and the strategies that support them.